pnp/powershell/documentation/Get-PnPContainerTypeConfiguration.md

 Get-PnPContainerTypeConfiguration -Identity a187e399-0c36-4b98-8f04-1edc167a0996
 ```

-Returns a container type configuration data of the application created under the specified SharePoint repository services application.
+Returns a container type configuration data of the application created under the specified SharePoint Embedded application.

 ## PARAMETERS